-• To help the project team remember
+- To help the project team remember

-• To provide a visible way of verification
+- To provide a visible way of verification

-• To give each team member an equal chance to raise a concern
+- To give each team member an equal chance to raise a concern

-• To guide the focus of a meeting or discussion
+- To guide the focus of a meeting or discussion

-• To help the project manager monitor progress
+- To help the project manager monitor progress

-• To be proactive
+- To be proactive

-• To document resolutions
+- To document resolutions

-One important project management log for managing issues and risks is the RAID log.
-Projects will always have issues that arise during the execution of a project.
-And risks are issues that have not happened yet.
-A RAID log helps keep track of the risks the team foresees as well as the issues that arise.
+The RAID log, in particular, is a type of log project managers rely on a lot.
+There will always be roadblocks that may arise during the execution of a project.
+A RAID log helps keep track of the risks the team foresees as well as the issues that may occur.

-What Is a RAID Log?
+What is a RAID Log?

 A RAID log is a project management tool where the project manager logs, documents, or tracks the risks, assumptions, issues, and dependencies of a project.
-One variation of the RAID log substitutes ‘actions’ for assumptions, and ‘decisions’ for dependencies.
+One variation of the RAID log substitutes actions for assumptions, and decisions for dependencies.
 Another version combines them to form a RAAIDD log.
 The version that a team uses will depend on what they consider more helpful in managing their project.

-Why should you use a RAID log?
+Why Should You Use a RAID log?

 Risk

-A risk is an exposure of the project to an uncertain future event that may have an impact on the project’s completion.
+A risk is an exposure of the project to an uncertain future event that may impact the project’s completion.
 A RAID log lets the project manager identify probable risks and the events, situations, or activities that either increase or decrease the chance of the risk from happening and becoming an issue.
 Aside from the likelihood of happening, the project manager can also asses the severity of the risk, and plan for the resources and actions to minimize it.

 Assumption

-An assumption is a supposition that a piece of information is true, because there is no evidence at hand that shows it is not.
+An assumption is a supposition that a piece of information is true, because there is no evidence at hand that shows otherwise.
 A project manager may assume that something will stay the same or something will eventually change as the project team proceeds to execute their tasks.
 It is important to review or track if assumptions still hold true.
 Once assumptions are proven to be false, changes in the plan and the execution should be made.

 Action

 The other A stands for action, which is needed to complete a task or to respond to an issue.
 The action needs to have an owner who will complete the action by a certain time or date.
-The project manager can track and note the date the action has been completed, and if it needs a follow-up.
+The project manager can track and note the date the action has been completed and if it needs a follow-up.

 Issue